 You can read more about the Genesis Framework and why I use it by clicking on Why I Use the Genesis Framework for My Website.

-There is so much you can do with WordPress and there are so many beautiful themes available, that I can’t cover every single detail here.
-However, continue to follow my blog by clicking on Writing and Blogging Tips for blogging updates and tips.
+There is so much you can do with WordPress, and there are so many beautiful themes available, that I can’t cover every single detail here.
+However, visit and bookmark my Business and Blogging Tips page for more blogging information and tips.
+It’s a great resource that I update regularly.